Tag Archive - Christmas

 Maybe this is a good time to make all your info on facebook private.
 Go!
 And share less information about yourself.
 Someone is reading about you right now!

-Is celebrating a holiday that honors ghouls, demons, ghosts, and everything that goes bump in the night dangerous or even evil?
+Can there be a Christian Halloween?
+Can a Christian celebrate Halloween, which honors ghouls, demons, ghosts, and everything that goes bump in the night dangerous or even evil?

 Somewhere, in the halls of history, Halloween or All Hallows Eve, got hijacked.
 What started as a day to prepare for All Saints’ Day (November 1st), Halloween became a spooky, evil, and candy filled observance.
 The term “Halloween” from its beginnings, had nothing to do with any pagan or evil beliefs.
 The Christian festival All Hallows Eve morphed into our current term Hallowe’en.